0BananaBig0/from_gcc_to_cpp/docs/makeAndMakefiles.md

 1. Avoid using pseudo-targets to generate files whenever possible, as the commands associated with pseudo-targets are executed every time the `make` command runs.
+2. Avoid including a pseudo-target in a dependency set whenever possible, as the command set corresponding to the dependency set with the pseudo-target is always executed every time the `make` command runs.
-2. Pseudo-targets are treated as if they are updated on every execution of `make`.
+3. Pseudo-targets are treated as if they are updated on every execution of `make`.

 #### Example